fangru-lin/fangru-lin.github.io/_pages/about.md

 Hi!
 I am Fangru and welcome to my page!

-I'm transferring from my MPhil degree to DPhil degree at University of Oxford with a research focus on NLP.
-I have been and will be working on linguistically informed LLMs for social good.
+I'm reading for a DPhil degree at University of Oxford with a research focus on NLP.
+I have been and will be working on linguistically informed LLMs.
 I am supervised by Prof Janet Pierrehumbert and Prof Daniel Altshuler.
 My academic interests mainly lie in:

 · Rule induction and compositionality for LLMs<br>
 · Developing better models to understand complex linguistic meanings and reasoning paths for decision making and language understanding<br>
-· Enabling better out-of-domain generalisation in downstream tasks (e.g. scalar implicature, microaggression, temporal reasoning, and strategic conversations), higher explainability, and more data-efficient training mechanism
+· Enabling better out-of-domain generalisation in downstream tasks, higher explainability, and more data-efficient training mechanism

 Please see <a href="https://fangru-lin.github.io/projects/" target="_blank">my project page</a> for more information!